Mahadev R. Desai

 Mahadev R. Desai is the president of the Sayaji Vaibhav Public Library Navsari.
 He was the Honorary Secretary of the Vanche Gujarat campaign of the government of Gujarat (2010-2011).

 Vanche Gujarat

-Vanche Gujarat (Read Gujarat) was a unique and an innovative campaign to inculcate reading habits and imbibe reading culture in the people and more particularly amongst children.
+Vanche Gujarat (Read Gujarat) was a campaign to inculcate reading habits and imbibe reading culture in people and more particularly amongst children.

 Shri Narendra Modi famously called this campaign his favorite campaign amongst all the projects launched during the Golden Jubilee Celebration Year of Gujarat (2010-2011).

 Desai is known for his work as the Honorary Secretary of the campaign.

 Sayaji Vaibhav Public Library Navsari

 Desai is involved with the Sayaji Vaibhav Public Library Navsari for past 20 years carrying out creative and innovative programs inspiring children to read books and to inculcate reading habits.

 Jyotirdhar Abhiyaan (Teachers Training Program)

 The Campaign For Awareness And Fulfillment Of Teacher's Swadharma has been initiated by the Sayaji Vaibhav Public Library Navsari and Oasis, Vadodara.
 The campaign has already commenced from 29 July 2012 from Navsari.
 The project is aimed at training 10,000 teachers across the state of Gujarat.

 Desai is one of the co-founder of this project.